This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 GOOD TO KNOW: Before setting out, it’s important to note that Angel’s Landing is a highly popular hike, and due to its narrow and exposed sections, visitor safety is a top priority.
 As of the latest update, the National Park Service has implemented a reservation system for accessing the trail, aimed at managing the number of hikers and ensuring a safe and enjoyable experience for all.

-Angel’s Landing Trail / Zion National Park Tips for First Time Visitors
+Angel’s Landing Trail / Tips for First Visit to Zion

 Embark on a unique and unforgettable adventure by wading through the Virgin River in The Narrows.
 Hiking between towering canyon walls and immersing yourself in this awe-inspiring slot canyon is an experience like no other.